CriticalPoint/MMM-PIR-Sensor/README.md

 # MMM-PIR-Sensor
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can monitor a [PIR motion](http://www.amazon.com/2013newestseller-HC-SR501-Pyroelectric-Infrared-Detector/dp/B00FDPO9B8) sensor and put your mirror to sleep if nobody uses it by turning off HDMI output or by turning off the mirror via a relay.
+It can monitor a PIR motion sensor and put your mirror to sleep if nobody uses it by turning off HDMI output or by turning off the mirror via a relay.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-PIR-Sensor.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.
 3. Add your user (`pi`?) to the `gpio group` by executing `sudo usermod -a -G gpio pi`.
-4. Execute `sudo chmod u+s /opt/vc/bin/tvservice && sudo chmod u+s /bin/chvt` to allow turning on/off the hdmi output.
+4. Execute `sudo chmod u+s /opt/vc/bin/tvservice && sudo chmod u+s /bin/chvt` to allow turning on/off the HDMI output.
 5. Reboot your Pi.

 ## Using the module